MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-for-absolute-beginners.md

 ## Next steps

-In this tutorial, you've learned a few general debugging concepts.
+In this article, you've learned a few general debugging concepts.
 Next, you can start learning how to debug with Visual Studio.

 > [!div class="nextstepaction"]
 > [Debugger feature tour](../debugger/debugger-feature-tour.md)